 RJ45 connectors are the little square plugs and their associated sockets that are used in network cabling.
 Most offices will use these for both phone and data connections to avoid complicating things by having to have two different types of connection.

 Connecting new devices to the network requires a patch lead.
 These can be bought off the shelf, in ready-made form.
 They come in various lengths and simplify the job of connecting various devices.
 However, it’s inevitable that from time to time you will need a lead of an odd length or to make a one-off connection somewhere.
-In these circumstances, knowing how to assemble your own RJ45 connections makes life easier and saves you having to call in an installer or order a special cable.
+In these circumstances, knowing how to assemble your own RJ45 connections makes life easier and saves you from having to call in an installer or order a special cable.
 This means that it can save you money too.

 What You Need